Siddhuchelluru/Packet-Sniffer-in-Python-using-Scapy-and-SSLstrip/README.md

 To use this code, you will need the following:

 Python 3.6 or later
-The Scapy library, which you can install using pip install scapy
+The Scapy library, which you can install

+    pip install scapy

-The SSLstrip tool, which you can install using pip install sslstrip
+The SSLstrip tool, which you can install

+    pip install sslstrip

 Root privileges to run the packet sniffer on a network interface (you can use sudo to run the script with root privileges)